RayKitajima/SwiftApiAdapter/README.md

 ## Configuration

 You can customize headers for each API request, allowing the setting of `User-Agent` and other necessary headers depending on the endpoint requirements.
+However, remember that **for GET requests, any provided body data will be ignored**.

 ## Contributing